 Petitions for academic renewal are considered on a case-by-case basis, and there is no guarantee that academic renewal will be granted.
+Submit petitions to the Registrar's Office.

 If academic renewal is granted, all courses on the transcript with a grade of D+ or lower will no longer be calculated into the GPA.
 Although the courses must continue to appear on the transcript, they will not count toward required courses or credit hours needed for graduation, or toward courses in residence.
 A code will appear on the academic transcript next to those courses with grades of D+ and lower indicating they are not calculated into the cumulative GPA.
 (For purposes of academic honors, however, all grades on the transcript will be calculated into the GPA.)